gyunamister/OPerA/README.md

-# Tool manual - IMPACA
+# Tool manual - IMPACTA

-*IMPACA* is an interactive tool implementing digital twins of organizations supporting impact analysis of changes in Process-Aware Information Systems (PAIS).
+*IMPACTA * is an interactive tool implementing digital twins of organizations supporting impact analysis of changes in Process-Aware Information Systems (PAIS).

 # User Manual